Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, I did feel strange.

-Well, that's not an insult.
+Do you hear somebody, well, that's not an insult.

-Do you often hear people you read, you hear people look at people's names.
+Do you often hear people, you read, you hear people look at people's names.

-You do you wonder what they look like?
+Do you wonder what they look like?

 Well, this guy looked like what I thought a Brian Lewis would look like.